-The two unexpected characters who took part in the 1916 Easter Rising at the General Post Office, in Dublin
+The two unexpected characters who took part in the 1916 Easter Rising at the General Post Office, in Dublin.

 On April 24, 1916, Patrick Pearse stood outside the General Post Office in Dublin and read a proclamation announcing the establishment of an Irish republic under a provisional government.

 The Irish Volunteers and Irish Citizen Army had taken up arms in an effort to secure a republic.
-While the vast majority of those who took part was Irish, there were two men who found themselves on the periphery of one of Ireland’s most monumental moments in history by accident.
+While the vast majority of those who took part were Irish, there were two men who found themselves on the periphery of one of Ireland’s most monumental moments in history by accident.

 The Volunteers had been infiltrated by members of the Irish Republican Brotherhood, which had secretly fixed Easter Sunday as the date for the Rising.
 One of the most remarkable tales is that of two seamen who just happened to be in the capital when the Rising erupted.
 These two ‘Irish rebels’ were unusual because of where they were from – Sweden and Finland.